Mustang Coolant Management System

-The Mustang Coolant Management System is our smallest unit aimed squarely at machine shops having up to 10 machine tools to manage.
-Its small footprint means it is easy to site but its performance level is every bit as good as it larger brother the Dinosaurous.
+The Mustang Coolant Management System is our smallest unit targeted at machine shops having up to ten machine tools to manage.
+It's small footprint means it is easy to site but the performance level is every bit as good as it's larger brother the Dinosaurus.

-Tramp oil is collected automatically in a dedicated built in container and can be pumped out as often as required while solid particulate, in the form of sludge, is removed by drag link conveyor.
-The coolant management system includes: self cleaning 3-phase lamella separator, dirty tank, clean tank, supply pumps, sludge conveyor and automatic top up/mixer system.
+Tramp oil is collected automatically in a dedicated built in container and can be pumped out as often as required.
+Solid particulate, in the form of sludge, is removed by drag link conveyor.
+The coolant management system includes: self cleaning 3-phase lamella separator, dirty tank, clean tank, supply pumps, sludge conveyor and an automatic top up/mixer system.

-As with all our coolant management systems its a lean maintenance unit with little day to day input required once set up.
-Zero consumables such as paper band are not required therefore waste collected is only from the process.
+As with all our coolant management systems it is a lean maintenance unit with little day to day input required once set up.
+Consumables such as paper band and other filters are not required therefore waste collected is only from the process.
 Every machine tool sump on the system is maintained at optimum level and dilution and single point coolant monitoring at the separator is all that is needed to look after the entire machine shop.